devjgm/papers/cpp_time_zone.md

 ### Creating a `time_zone`

 Time zones are created by passing the time zone's name to the `load_time_zone()` function along with a pointer to a `time_zone`.
-Since the named zone may not exist or may be specified incorrectly by the caller, the function will return `false` on error.
+The function will return `false` if the named zone fails to load.

 Additionally, callers may get time zones representing UTC or the process's local time zone through convenience functions that cannot fail and return the time